canro91/canro91.github.io/_posts/2021-11-08-PendingRequestInTransaction.md

 cover-alt: "There are pending requests working on this transaction"
 ---

-These days I got this exception message: "The transaction operation cannot be performed because there are pending requests working on this transaction".
+These days I got this exception message: "The transaction operation cannot be performed because there are pending requests working on this transaction."
 This is how I fixed it after almost a whole day of Googling and debugging.

-**To fix the pending requests exception, make sure to properly await all asynchronous methods wrapped inside any database transaction.**
+**To fix the "pending requests" exception, make sure to properly await all asynchronous methods wrapped inside any database transaction.**

 ## Pipeline pattern and reverting reservations